ehendrix23/tesla_dashcam/README.rst

                             Horizontal alignment for timestamp (default: None)
       --valign {TOP,MIDDLE,BOTTOM}
                             Vertical Alignment for timestamp (default: None)
-      --font FONT           Fully qualified filename (.ttf) to the font to be chosen for timestamp. (default:
+      --font FONT           Fully qualified filename (.ttf) to the font to be chosen for timestamp. (default: /Library/Fonts/Arial Unicode.ttf)
-                            /Windows/Fonts/arial.ttf)
       --fontsize FONTSIZE   Font size for timestamp.
 Default is scaled based on resulting video size. (default: None) --fontcolor FONTCOLOR
                             Font color for timestamp.
 Any color is accepted as a color string or RGB value.